 Thousands of small protuberances called papillae cover the tongue, each of which contains hundreds of taste buds [6].
 Each of the taste bud comprises of 50-100 taste cells having specialized sensing receptors.
 Tastants stimulate the receptor cells, leading to signal transmission to the gustatory cortex in the brain.
 Sweet, bitter, and umami receptors belong to the family of G protein-coupled receptors (GPCRs) [7].
-GPCRs are present on cell surfaces and interact with molecules present outside the cell.
-They perform critical physiological functions including taste and smell sensing, vision, behavior regulation, immune system regulation, and neurotransmission.
-The molecule/ligand binding to a GPCR induces a conformational change in it, which in turn activates the associated G protein and downstream signaling pathways [8].
-The most common GPCR classification scheme is the A-F system in which the receptors are grouped into six classes based on their similarity of sequence and functions [9], although other schemes exist too.
-Sweetness and umaminess are recognized by the heterodimeric complexes T1R1/T1R3 and T1R1/T1R2, respectively, which belong to the class C GPCRs, while 25 class A GPCRs called T2Rs mediate the bitter sensation.
-Sour and salty tastes are detected by transient receptor potential ion channels in the taste cells [10, 11].

-For structure-based computational design and screening of sweet, bitter, and umami molecules, elucidation of tastant-GPCR interactions and the subsequent conformational dynamics of the receptor complex play a critical role.
-The GPCRs consist of seven transmembrane helices, connected by three intracellular and three extracellular loops, with an extracellular N-terminus and intracellular T-terminus.
-Class C GPCRs are made up of the extracellular Venus flytrap domain (VFD), the seven seven-helix transmembrane domain (TMD), and the connecting cystine-rich domain (CRD) between the two [12, 13].
-However, experimental structures of taste receptors are still elusive despite considerable progress in structure determination of GPCRs.
-To overcome this problem, in silico techniques like homology modeling, molecular docking, and molecular dynamics have been applied as surrogates to facilitate virtual screening of tastants [14].
+For structure-based computational design and screening of tastant molecules, elucidation of tastant-receptor interactions and the subsequent conformational dynamics of the receptor complex play a critical role.
+However, experimental structures of taste receptors are still elusive and in silico techniques like homology modeling, molecular docking, and molecular dynamics have been applied as surrogates to facilitate virtual screening of tastants [8].
+A detailed discussion on taste receptors and their molecular modeling can be found in the review by Pallante and co-workers [9].
 But the absence of accurate receptor structures decreases the reliability of the results, and the computational cost prohibits high-throughput screening of large databases.
 Moreover, no simple correlation can be established between the tastant-receptor binding affinity and the taste quality or intensity, further complicating the task.

 Ligand-based structure-property relationship models offer an exciting alternative to rigorous molecular modeling techniques.
 Recent advances in computing capabilities and machine learning (ML) algorithms, and availability of curated datasets, make it possible to map molecular features to taste qualities with high accuracy.
-Initial studies mostly focused on building sweet/non-sweet and bitter/non-bitter classification models using standard molecular descriptors from cheminformatics tools, wherein tastant databases constituted the positive set and random molecules were selected to create the negative set [15, 16, 17, 18, 19].
-Later, efforts were made to create the bitter/sweet classifiers entirely using tastant molecules, eliminating the need for the randomly selected negative set [20, 21].
-A few studies also reported predictive models to quantify the taste intensity of molecules using properties like relative sweetness with respect to sucrose [22, 23].
-A comprehensive discussion on databases and ML approaches related to tastants can be found in the recent review by Malavolta, Pallante, and co-workers [24].
-An integrated data and structure-based modeling framework, combining structure-property relationship, sweet/bitter classification, and molecular docking, was also proposed to screen potential sweeteners [25].
+Initial studies mostly focused on building sweet/non-sweet and bitter/non-bitter classification models using standard molecular descriptors from cheminformatics tools, wherein tastant databases constituted the positive set and random molecules were selected to create the negative set [10, 11, 12, 13, 14].
+Later, efforts were made to address the sweet-bitter dichotomy by considering both the taste qualities together [15, 16, 17, 18].
+A few studies also reported predictive models to quantify the taste intensity of molecules using properties like relative sweetness with respect to sucrose [19, 20, 21].
+Recently, advanced techniques like ensemble learning, gradient boosting, and transformers were employed for sweeteners and bitterants as well, which outperformed traditional machine learning models [22, 23, 24, 25, 26].
+Data-driven investigations with umami focused mostly on peptides- umami/non-umami classifiers were built using the UMP442 database containing 140 umami and 302 non-umami peptides [27, 28, 29].
+A comprehensive discussion on databases and ML approaches related to tastants can be found in the recent review by Malavolta, Pallante, and co-workers [30].
+Integrated data and structure-based modeling frameworks, combining structure-property relationship and molecular docking, were also proposed to identify potential sweeteners [31] and umami molecules [32].

 Existing studies on computational taste prediction mostly considers sweet and bitter tastants only.
 However, the approaches can, in principle, be extended to predict multiple taste qualities simultaneously.
 The primary hurdle is the lack of large, curated datasets that can be exploited to build predictive models.
 For example, not many umami molecules are known, although their perception mechanism is like sweet and bitter molecules (via GPCRs).
-The exceptional progress in molecular ML in recent years, especially deep learning (DL) and graph-based models, offers a range of tools to make better predictions using existing and limited data [26, 27].
+The exceptional progress in molecular ML in recent years, especially deep learning (DL) and graph-based models, offers a range of tools to make better predictions using existing and limited data [33, 34].
 Nonetheless, the enigmatic power of DL algorithms limits the interpretability and explainability of models, which leads to skepticism about deployment for industrial use.